-More than 80% of Australians are located within 50 km of the coast and more than half the nation lives within the coastal fringe from Brisbane to Melbourne.
+More than 80% of Australians are located within 50 km of the coast with more than half the nation living within the coastal fringe from Brisbane to Melbourne.
+The major problems for this coastline are urbanisation, water quality, freshwater supply, severe storms and beach erosion.
 The socio-economic issues of relevance to the NSW-IMOS Node are:

 Future climate change will have wide ranging effects on the coastal and marine environment of NSW.
 The East Australian Current (EAC) is predicted to both strengthen and warm significantly which will have many diverse effects from changing weather patterns to shifts in marine species distribution.
-Species range shifting as a response to these and other climate change effects will have impacts for biodiversity, invasive species and fisheries.
+The intensification of the EAC, under climate change, suggests that productive continental shelves may be vulnerable to the risk of changed productivity and altered fisheries yields

-In February-March 2009, 3 separate shark attacks occurred in Sydney waters and the first for nearly 50 years, despite observations of sharks in earlier summers.
-The presence of sharks in the harbour surprised the public and resulted in a decline in beach attendance.
-This period was distinguished by strong, wind induced upwelling which reduced local water temperatures at the warmest time of the year from 25ºC to as low as 15ºC.
-The actual bio-physical relationships and a risk model for management remain a challenge for the NSW-IMOS Node.
+There have been 244 shark attacks in NSW waters since 1791, of which 68 were fatal, 121 had non-fatal injuries, and 55 instances where people were uninjured.
+The presence of sharks in Sydney Harbour in 2013 surprised the public and resulted in a decline in beach attendance.
+This period was distinguished by strong, wind-induced upwelling which reduced local water temperatures at the warmest time of the year from 25ºC to as low as 15ºC.